rlucas7/ABC/README.md

 sed -f  bibfix test_case1.bib > output_file_name

 where output_file_name is the file you want to store the output file.
+In order to get the output you want you'll need to remove the "/p" after each of the regexes.